ericbulloch/kwmd/tools/steghide.md

 MyPassword: letmein1!
 ```

+Sometimes I don't want to keep that file name that was hidden in the image or audio file.
+I use the `-xf` option to change the name of the extracted file.
+Using the above example I can save the password.txt file as not_password.txt when it gets extracted using the following command:

+`steghide extract -sf hello.jpg -xf not_password.txt`

+This provides the output of:

+`wrote extracted data to "not_password.txt".`

 ### Information from Files

 I can try to get information about hidden files using steghide.
 If it is passphrase protected then I'll need to provide it.
 Sometimes the information can be useful.
 Here is how I check for hidden file information: